Álex Rey

-Alejandro "Álex" Rey Lugilde (born 29 January 1998) is a Spanish footballer who plays for Unionistas de Salamanca CF on loan from CD Lugo as a central midfielder.
+Alejandro "Álex" Rey Lugilde (born 29 January 1998) is a Spanish footballer who plays for Boiro as a central midfielder.

 Club career

 Born in Lugo, Galicia, Rey represented Deportivo de La Coruña and RC Celta de Vigo as a youth.
 On 8 August 2017, after finishing his formation, he was loaned to Tercera División side UD Somozas for one year.

 Rey made his senior debut on 20 August 2017, playing the last 20 minutes in a 5–0 home routing of CD Arenteiro.
 He scored his first goal on 15 October, netting the opener in a 2–0 away defeat of CD Cultural Areas, and finished the campaign as a regular starter.

 On 31 August 2018, Rey joined CD Lugo and was assigned to the farm team also in the fourth division.
 He made his first team debut the following 14 April, coming on as a late substitute for Josete in a 4–0 routing at Córdoba CF in the Segunda División.

 On 15 September 2020, Rey was loaned to Segunda División B side Unionistas de Salamanca CF for the 2020–21 season.